South Park: The Fractured but Whole: Critical response

 Boss battles were often cited as a highlight for their deviations from normal combat by introducing timed, out-of-turn attacks, environmental hazards, and side tasks such as reaching the end of the battlefield before a boss catches the player-character.
 Giant Bomb said these elements are some of the cleverest and most enjoyable parts of the game, and GamesRadar+ appreciated that the designers removed the ability to patiently strategize.
 Polygon said these elements, with their unique requirements adding to the intensity but sometimes becoming frustrating, were the only time they found combat challenging.
 Others called the combat too easy, even at the highest difficulty setting, but IGN said that while The Stick of Truth got easier as the game progressed, The Fractured But Whole's ambitious combat was prevented from getting stale by the various combat subversions it introduces.
 The various Ultimate moves were considered to be hilarious and impressive, with Polygon saying they were as epic as a summon in Final Fantasy, but they were also criticized for being unskippable, making them feel too long and repetitive later into the game.
 VideoGamer.com said battles sometimes seemed too long, and IGN noted that battles used only three timing mini-games, making them repetitive.
 IGN highlighted the small character touches in combat, such as the character Tupperware vomiting inside his own helmet when "grossed out", and Destructoid said each character was different enough to warrant tactical thinking about which characters to add to the New Kid's party.

 The story received a polarized response; reviewers alternately called it well-crafted and an improvement over The Stick of Truth's, or muddled and lesser than its predecessor.
-Game Revolution and VideoGamer.com said the story was not as strong as its predecessor's; VideoGamer.com highlighting repetitive jokes as a negative.
+GameRevolution and VideoGamer.com said the story was not as strong as its predecessor's; VideoGamer.com highlighting repetitive jokes as a negative.
 PC Gamer said the main story suffered from pacing issues that slowed events down, that it was predicable, and that its satire was not as edgy.
-Destructoid said that despite some uneven writing, the game felt like a long, quality episode of South Park, and Game Revolution said it was too reliant on fart jokes.
+Destructoid said that despite some uneven writing, the game felt like a long, quality episode of South Park, and GameRevolution said it was too reliant on fart jokes.
 Giant Bomb similarly said it could seem like a "cavalcade of poop jokes", but the South Park humor and charm is evident as the story progresses.
 IGN said the writing quality had lived up to high expectations, and EGM said it featured both a well-crafted main story and comedic side quests.
 GamesRadar+ said the game starts slowly but the pace escalates quickly into an intriguing mystery with one of the television series' best villains, and Shacknews called it an "absurd, but enthralling tale, but not so long as to overstay its welcome or get stale".